Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-We compare our results to the set where everything explodes and has no mixing $\&$ fallback (their Set F\footnote{from the ORFEO repository: \url{http://orfeo.iaps.inaf.it}}).
-We also compared with the set where everything explodes and has mixing and fallback, but qualitatively did not find significant differences since, as discussed in the remainder of this section, the mass cut and explosion energy have a much larger impact on the overall yields.
-We decided not to compare to the set where all stars $>25 M_\odot$ fail since we are already accounting for the much more realistic explodability derived from \textsc{GR1D}.
+LC18 provide four different sets of yields for each progenitor: (i) all stars explode, or all stars $>25 M_\odot$ fail and eject only their winds; (ii) the entire envelope is ejected, or a mixing and fallback model is used (still fixing the ejection of $0.07 M_\odot$ of $\ce{^56Ni}$).
+We compared our results to the set where everything explodes with no mixing and fallback (their Set F\footnote{From the ORFEO repository: \url{http://orfeo.iaps.inaf.it}}).
+We also compared with the set where everything explodes with mixing and fallback (set M) but qualitatively found no significant differences since -- as discussed in the remainder of this section -- the mass cut and explosion energy have much greater impact on the overall yields.
+We decided not to compare with the set where all stars $>25 M_\odot$ fail, since we already account for the much more realistic explodability derived from \textsc{GR1D}.

-The location of the mass cut is plotted for all rotations and metallicities in Figure~\ref{fig:mcut_LC18} as a function of both the initial ZAMS mass, as well as the pre-SN compactness of the progenitor, defined in Eq.~\ref{eq:compactness}.
-As expected, the differences in the mass cut (and, therefore, also in the mass of the resulting neutron star) are quite large (see Figure~\ref{fig:mcut_LC18}).
-This is a consequence of both the choice of launching the shock wave from the edge of the Fe core as well as the choice of ejecting a fixed amount of Nickel for all stars.
+The location of the mass cut is plotted in Fig.~\ref{fig:mcut_LC18} for all rotations and metallicities as a function of both the initial ZAMS mass and the pre-supernova compactness of the progenitor (defined in Eq.~\ref{eq:compactness}).
+As expected, the differences in mass cut (as well as in the mass of the resulting neutron star) are quite large (see Fig.~\ref{fig:mcut_LC18}).
+This is a consequence of both launching the shock wave from inside the Fe core and ejecting a fixed amount of $\ce{^56Ni}$ for all stars.

-Comparing our yields with LC18 is a bit more complicated compared to the case of WH07 because some of the progenitors are rotating and, therefore, will in principle contribute differently to the IMF.
-To perform a global analysis, we decided, for each metallicity, to weigh the yields of each star by the IMF and by an initial distribution of rotational velocities (IDORV), as introduced in \citet{Prantzos2018_GCE_rotation_I}.
-Following \citet{Rizzuti2021_SrBa_IDORV}, we assume that the rotational velocities are sampled from a Gaussian distribution with mean:
+Comparing our yields with those of LC18 is slightly more complicated compared to the WH07 case.
+This is because some of the progenitors rotate and in principle contribute differently to the IMF.
+To perform a global analysis, we weighted the yields of each star -- for for each metallicity -- by the IMF and by an initial distribution of rotational velocities (IDORV; \citealt{Prantzos2018_GCE_rotation_I}).
+Following \citet{Rizzuti2021_SrBa_IDORV}, we assumed that the rotational velocities were sampled from a Gaussian distribution with mean

-and standard deviation:
+and standard deviation

-The ratio between our yields and the original yields from LC18 is shown in Figure~\ref{fig:Element_comparison_LC18}.
-As done for the comparison with WH07, we impose our explodability on the yields from LC18, represented by the cyan line.
-As metallicity decreases, one can see that the discrepancies, particularly in the Fe-peak region, significantly increase.
+The ratio between our yields and the original yields from LC18 is shown in Fig.~\ref{fig:Element_comparison_LC18}.
+As done for the WH07 comparison, we impose our explodability on the LC18 yields, represented by the cyan line.
+As metallicity decreases, discrepancies, particularly in the Fe-peak region, significantly increase.